 G came home from school asking if she could get a brownie from the tuckshop which as you can imagine is a pretty solid no from me mainly on the food quality front.
 Tuckshop treats are generally mass-produced with cheap, crappy quality ingredients that are just not great for anyone let alone young brains that are trying to learn, focus and absorb information.
 The last thing these kids need is to be jacked on shitty sugars and crappy nutrient-void carbs.
 So I said that we’d make our own instead and we packed them with good quality to fats (our brains THRIVE on healthy fats and are actually made up of over 80% fat, we need quality fats for healthy brain function and cognition), natural sweetness from raw honey which works out to be less than 1 tsp per serve and some awesome protein from the eggs as well as all the gut loving collagen.
 Of course I snuck in a bit of veggies which are absolutely undetectable to even the fussiest kid I promise!
+You can completely omit the collagen if you don’t have it.
+It won’t change the texture.

 - 1/2 cup finely grated zucchini I used a microplane